 - Unified and side-by-side diffs of commits and files

 - Commit and file searching

 - Caching using files or memcache for performance

 - Works with standard git on Linux as well as Git for Windows

 The current release is 0.2.9.1.
-You can get it from the Files section.
+You can get it from the releases list.

-You can use GitPHP to browse the GitPHP master repository at http://source.gitphp.org.
+You can use GitPHP to browse the GitPHP repository at http://source.gitphp.org.

-You can browse the GitPHP repository using GitPHP at http://source.gitphp.org.
+You can browse the GitPHP repository using GitPHP at http://source.gitphp.org or on GitHub.

 GitPHP can be run directly from a snapshot tarball or a git checkout.
 However, there are a few things to be aware of before doing this.
-Please read Running From Source.
+Please read building a release.